Nerixyz/SongId4/readme.md

 # Song Identifier

-A firefox web extension https://addons.mozilla.org/en-US/firefox/addon/song-identifier/
+A Firefox web extension https://addons.mozilla.org/en-US/firefox/addon/song-identifier/

-## installation
+## Installation (from gitlab)

-`npm install`
+`cd songid-react && npm install && npm run build`

-then get yourself keys
+Then get yourself keys (unless you're AMO).

-#### the keys
+### Keys

-I've hidden away my keys from github...
-Get your own from www.acrcloud.com
+I've hidden away my keys from gitlab...
+Get your own from www.acrcloud.com.

-then make a secret.js file like
+Then make a `secret.js` file in the base folder (where LICENSE is), like

 ```javascript